escobard/aws-cloud-apps/README.md

 Using CircleCI, unit tests for the UI, API and Database are run on every pull request to Github.
 Once the unit tests have passed, integration tests are run, validating API and Database changes.
 After integration tests pass, e2e tests are run, validating that the UI, API and Database work as expected with the new changes.
 Once all tests have passed, the pull request can be merged to the `main` branch, which kicks off deployments.

 Deployments begin by simultaneously running the jobs to build & deploy application Docker images and Database migrations.
 Once Docker images have been deployed to ECR, CircleCI updates ECS with the new Docker images, performing [rolling deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/rolling-deployments.html) for the new application versions.

-The diagram below outlines the software development lifecycle:

-(insert diagram for sdlc)

 Following the [fail-fast automated testing approach](https://testsigma.com/blog/test-automation-achieve-fail-fast-fail-often/), the system provides a starting point (or blueprint / boilerplate) as-is for more complex automated testing requirements.
 The diagram below outlines how the fail fast approach dependencies between unit, integration and e2e tests are managed within CircleCI: